aklivity/zilla-docs/src/concepts/bindings.md

 # Bindings

 Each configured [`binding`](../reference/config/overview.md#bindings) represents a step in the pipeline as data streams are decoded, translated or encoded according to a specific protocol `type`.
-Bindings are organized by behavioral type, supporting either encoding and decoding for a specific protocol or translation between protocols.
+Bindings are organized by behavioral type, supporting either encoding and decoding for a specific protocol or mapping between protocols.

 ## The zilla.yaml Config